vivekjoshy/openskill.py/paper/paper.md

 Just-In-Time compiler as opposed to the standard CPython implementation.
 We also support strict typing of objects, to enable auto-completion in your Integrated Development Environments (IDEs).
-Our development workflow also requires a test coverage of 100% being required for any code to be merged.
-This serves are as a starting point to prevent erroneous math from making it into the library.
+Our development workflow also requires a test coverage of 100% for any code to be merged.
+This serves as a starting point to prevent erroneous math from making it into the library.

 # Acknowledgements